Get stories and expert advice on all things related to college and parenting.

 One of the most important considerations for many families is the financial implication of another year of college.

 Talk to your student about finances and how you (and/or they) will pay for an unexpected fifth year of tuition.
-If you planned for this from the beginning, review your plan to make sure you are all on board.
+If you planned for this from the beginning, review your plan to make sure everyone is on board.

 Check in with the Financial Aid Office to see whether financial aid will continue for another year.
 Generally, as long as your student has at least one degree requirement remaining, aid will continue.
 The 150% rule for Subsidized Direct Student Loans provides aid for 150% of the time or credits that are normally required to complete a degree.
 This usually means six years or 180 credits.

-Your student will need to meet the college’s definition of Satisfactory Academic Progress and be on track to graduate.
+Your student must meet the college’s definition of Satisfactory Academic Progress and be on track to graduate.
 However, there may be other loan limits, so be sure to talk to Financial Aid.
 Don’t make dangerous assumptions.

 Some institutions do not give merit aid beyond four years, so if that is part of your student’s package, be sure to ask for clarification.
-Be sure that you have an accurate picture of what financial assistance your student can count on.
+Ensure you have an accurate picture of what financial assistance your student can count on.
 You’ll also want to check on any private scholarships your student may have to see whether they will continue.

 Be sure to file your FAFSA (Free Application for Federal Student Aid) once again, and if necessary, investigate Stafford and Parent PLUS loans.